ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 It’s a lot easier to illustrate with examples, even though these are, again, a bit contrived.

-First we need some table with lots of columns -- usually the column names are much bigger which makes it all the more important to not have to type them over and over, but in the interest of some brevity, here's a big table:
+First we need some table with lots of columns -- usually the column names are much bigger which makes it all the more important to not have to type them over and over, but in the interest of some brevity, here is a big table:

 ```sql
 create table big (